AishDani/cli/packages/contentstack/README.md

 FLAGS
   -d, --cda=<value>      Custom host to set for content delivery API, if this flag is added then cma, ui-host and name
                          flags are required
-  -m, --cma=<value>      Custom host to set for content @contentstack/management API, , if this flag is added then cda, ui-host and
+  -m, --cma=<value>      Custom host to set for content management API, , if this flag is added then cda, ui-host and
                          name flags are required
   -n, --name=<value>     Name for the region, if this flag is added then cda, cma and ui-host flags are required
       --ui-host=<value>  Custom UI host to set for CLI, if this flag is added then cda, cma and name flags are required